Beee4life/acf-city-selector/README.md

 I didn't look at the compatibility for ACF 4.
 Don't assume it will work, just assume it will break your site and leave it until it's compatible.
 I don't take any responsibility for it :)

+### Disclaimer

+Loading the stored values when editing is still missing...
+This is a javascript/jquery thing, which is not my thing :) If you have a solution, fork it and send me a pull request.

 ### Tested on

 * Wordpress 4.6.1.